Outlier-robust subsampling techniques for persistent homology: Existing landmark selection methods

 \section{Existing landmark selection methods}

-The two standard methods for selecting landmarks $L\subset D$ in a data set ${D = \{y_1,\dots,y_N\}}$ are random landmark selection and the maxmin algorithm.
-Both are implemented as standard procedures for use in combination with the lazy witness filtration in the PH software package {\sc javaPlex}~\cite{Javaplex}.
+The two standard methods for selecting landmarks $L\subset D$ in a dataset ${D = \{y_1,\dots,y_N\}}$ are random landmark selection and the maxmin algorithm.
+Both are implemented as standard procedures for use in combination with the lazy witness filtration in the PH software package {\sc javaPlex}~\citep{Javaplex}.